Curch of the Ss. Trinità

 The bell tower

-restored in 1780 ("Michael Aidala refecit et dealbavit") has a stylistic and volumetric autonomy of its own and with his massive proportions gives relevance to the set.
+Restored in 1780 ("Michael Aidala refecit et dealbavit", Michele Aidala restored and whitewashed) it has its own stylistic and volumetric autonomy and with its massive proportions gives impetus to the whole.

-Its powerful structure , is highlighted by corner pillars of lava stone, crenellated on top and a cusp with an octagonal base.
+It has a powerful structure, highlighted by the corner pilasters made of squared lava stone, by the crenellated crown and by the spire with an octagonal base.

-Three overhanging lapidary windowsills divide the plastered fund of the four sides and highlight the shutter of the one light arched window.
+Three projecting stone windowsill markers divide the plastered bottom of the four façades and highlight the impost of the round-vaulted single-lancet windows.

-A Ghibelline battlement with a pyramidal cusp to octagonal base concludes the covering with a crowning typical of all the towers in Bronte.
+A Ghibelline battlement with a pyramidal cusp with an octagonal base concludes the roof of the bell tower with a crown typical of all Bronte's towers.

 Inside of the church